Homemade Mac and Cheese for One

 It’s just as easy to make homemade mac and cheese for one from scratch, and tastes immensely better.
 Simple ingredients and creamy homemade cheese sauce is the ultimate comfort food for one.
 I purposely made this simple so each person can add their own favorite ingredients, mine are tomatoes and meatballs!

 More single-serving recipes include these wonderful single-serving garlic noodles and a filling tortellini salad for one.
+More easy dinner recipes for one.

 A white ramekin filled with creamy macaroni and cheese sits on a white plate with a metal spoon and a cloth napkin nearby.